-The Mundaring District Office is working closely with the local community and community groups who have an interest in the management of lands under the control of the Department of Conservation and Land Management.
+The Mundaring District Office is working closely with the local community and community groups who have an interest in the management of lands under the control of CALM.
 This close liaison will readily allow the public to discuss management concerns with officers from this Department.

-All signs will comply with the Department of Conservation and Land Management signs standard for nature reserves, which is based on wooden routed signs with primrose yellow lettering on a pine-log green background.
+All signs will comply with the CALM signs standard for nature reserves, which is based on wooden routed signs with primrose yellow lettering on a pine-log green background.

-Surveys and research programs by conservation groups and tertiary institutions will be co-ordinated by the Mundaring District Office of the Department of Conservation and Land Management, with advice from the Wildlife Research Branch.
+Surveys and research programs by conservation groups and tertiary institutions will be co-ordinated by the Mundaring District Office of CALM, with advice from the CALM W.A.
+Wildlife Research Centre.

-8. MANAGEMENT RECORDS
+9. MANAGEMENT RECORDS

-The Mundaring District Office will maintain accurate and current records of all management activities undertaken on the York-Northam Nature Reserves.
-These records will include current inventories of the flora and fauna on the Reserves.
+The Mundaring District Office will maintain accurate and up-to-date records of all management activities undertaken on the York-Northam Nature Reserves.
+These records will include current inventories of the flora and fauna on the reserves.